 Since its inception on November 8, 2004 until March 19, 2009, the auditors of Artis were KPMG LLP in Winnipeg, Manitoba.
-At its annual and special meeting to be held on May 14, 2009, Artis will recommend that Unitholders approve the appointment of Deloitte & Touche LLP in Winnipeg, Manitoba as the new auditors of Artis.
+Effective with the year ended December 31, 2009, Deloitte & Touche LLP in Winnipeg, Manitoba have been appointed the auditors of Artis.
 For additional details relating to the proposed change in auditors, see the reporting package of Artis and the management information circular dated March 19, 2009 which are available at www.sedar.com.